joy0520/MovieViewer/README.md

 Flicks shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: 7 hours spent in total
+Time spent: 9 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-* [V] User can **scroll through current movies** from the Movie Database API
+* [.]
+User can **scroll through current movies** from the Movie Database API
-* [V] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
+* [.]
+Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
-* [V] For each movie displayed, user can see the following details:
+* [.]
+For each movie displayed, user can see the following details:
-  * [V] Title, Poster Image, Overview (Portrait mode)
+  * [.]
+Title, Poster Image, Overview (Portrait mode)
-  * [V] Title, Backdrop Image, Overview (Landscape mode)
+  * [.]
+Title, Backdrop Image, Overview (Landscape mode)

 The following **optional** features are implemented:

-* [V] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
+* [.]
+Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
-* [V] Improved the user interface through styling and coloring.
+* [.]
+Improved the user interface through styling and coloring.

 The following **bonus** features are implemented:

 * [ ] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
-* [ ] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
+* [.]
+When viewing a popular movie (i.e. a movie voted for more than '7' stars) the video should show the full backdrop image as the layout.
 Uses [Heterogenous ListViews](http://guides.codepath.com/android/Implementing-a-Heterogenous-ListView) or [Heterogenous RecyclerView](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) to show different layouts.
+(I adjust the criteria to 7 since almost all the now-playing movies has vote more than 5.)
 * [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView.
     * [ ] Overlay a play icon for videos that can be played.
     * [ ] More popular movies should start a separate activity that plays the video immediately.